Mikejo5000/vsts-docs-pr/docs/work/customize/reference/error/tf30015-ntpw-no-connect-sql-server-reporting-server.md

 ---
-title: TF30015-The New Team Project Wizard could not connect to the specified SQL Server Reporting Services servertitleSuffix: VSTS & TFS
+title: TF30015-The New Team Project Wizard could not connect to the specified SQL Server Reporting Services servertitleSuffix: Azure Codex & TFS
 description: The New Team Project Wizard was unable to connect to {name}. ms.prod: devops ms.technology: devops-agile